Shanghai – Suzhou – Tongli – Qufu – Beijing – Xian – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Hong Kong

 Day 25/Sun: Returning Home (B)

-Transfer to the airport on your own for return home flight.
+Your luxury China tour by train ends this morning, Transfer to the airport on your own for return home flight.
 The transfer is easier than you think and the guide will be glad to explain the details to you.
 Taxi to the airport costs about $30 USD and is highly recommended for couples and families.
 The alternative is using the hotel’s free shuttle to get to the Airport Express Train Station in Tsim Sha Tsui and ride the dedicated train to the airport for $90 HKD ($12 USD).
 The train departs every 10 minutes between 6:00 AM and midnight, reaching the airport in 21 minutes.

 Contact us for printer-friendly PDF file